EDA Program List

 University Centers

-A partnership of the federal government and academia that makes the varied and vast resources of universities available to the economic development community.
+A partnership between the federal government and academia that makes the varied and vast resources of universities available to the economic development community.

 Environmental Narrative and Applicant Certification Clause